 Versailles is a great opportunity to travel outside of Paris, whilst still within a reasonable one-hour train ride.
 We can take a early morning train into Paris arriving before Le Louvre opens.
 (Traveling to London or Amsterdam, obviously requires a more substantial investment in time)

 the narrow thresholds between rooms in the Chateau form an endless series of bottlecks

-On our first visit, we found the front courtyard consumed by a extraordinary long line snaking up and down.
+On our first visit, we found the front courtyard consumed by a extraordinary long line snaking ualmost endlessly.
 We will never wait in that line again and instead decided to include Versailles as a place to stay for two nights.

 RER C5 to Versailles – Rive Gauche

 Approach to the Palace of Versailles in the Île-de-France region of France

 A wealth of information about the Garden’s of Versailles